pumbaasdad/aws-account/README.md

                                resources in the `system-restore` AWS sub-account.
 This value defaults to an empty string.

+The following run triggers are also managed:

+  * `terraform-permissions` will be automatically planned after the following workspaces are successfully deployed:
+    * `terraform-cloud`
+  * `root` will be automatically planned after the following workspaces are successfully deployed:
+    * `terraform-cloud`
+    * `terraform-permissions`
+* If the `use_system_restore` variable is set to true, `system_restore` will be automatically planned after the following workspaces are successfully deployed:
+    * `terraform-cloud`
+    * `root`

 ### terraform-permissions

 The terraform in the `terraform-permissions` directory manages the resources used by the `terraform` IAM user.
 The